Sonos Australia | Full Review & Best Prices For All Wireless Models (Beam, 1, 5, Move & More) | 2021

 The Move is rated IP56, meaning it is protected from very fine particles, such as dust, and heavy liquid splashing, including heavy rain and snowfall.

-Check out the full list of Sonos Move specifications, features and current pricing by clicking here -> Sonos Move
+Check out the full list of Sonos Move specifications, features and our best price by clicking here -> Sonos Move

 Much like the Port, the Sonos Amp gives you the ability to connect and stream all of your favourite audio and traditional Hi-Fi equipment - with the addition of also being able to power passive speakers, like the Sonos Architectural Range (below).